jupyter/jupyter_client/docs/messaging.rst

 .. versionchanged:: 5.1

-    ``date`` in the header was accidentally ommitted from the spec prior to 5.1, but it has always been in the canonical implementation, so implementers are strongly encouraged to include it.
+    ``date`` in the header was accidentally omitted from the spec prior to 5.1, but it has always been in the canonical implementation, so implementers are strongly encouraged to include it.
     It will be mandatory in 5.1.